Chasing Ghosts: North Carolina and how to move on from an icon

 This series is about moving on from a singular coaching icon, and the Tar Heels have seemingly done it better than any other program in college basketball history.
 In your view, what has been the most critical element in Roy Williams' ability to meet the lofty standard set by Dean Smith over his four-decade reign?

 Jeff Borzello, college basketball insider: I think it's the fact he had coached both inside and outside the Carolina bubble prior to taking over as the head coach.
-He was an assistant under Dean Smith, of course, but also coached at another blueblood program for 15 years before going back to Chapel Hill.
+He was an assistant under Dean Smith, of course, but also coached at another blue-blood program for 15 years before going back to Chapel Hill.
 Coaching at Kansas is no cakewalk.
 The expectations in Lawrence aren't far off -- if at all -- from the expectations for the Tar Heels.
 Williams knew exactly what he was getting into when he replaced Matt Doherty in 2003, but he already had plenty of experience handling high expectations.
 Doherty had been a head coach for one season.
 Guthridge had never been a head coach before, and hadn't coached outside Chapel Hill in 30 years.
 Williams simply had the right mix of experience -- and he's a hell of a coach.

 Joe Lunardi, ESPN bracketologist: Players.
 In his 16 seasons as the head man in Chapel Hill, Williams has coached 18 first-round draft picks.
 And that's not counting the likes of Coby White, Nassir Little and Cameron Johnson, each of whom could add to that total later this month at the 2019 NBA draft.
 To collect repeated No. 1 seeds and Final Four appearances in this day and age requires future pros on the roster, and UNC has continued its longstanding tradition of paying the NBA forward with the best of the best.